Skip to content

 How often is surveillance required?

+Medical surveillance should consist of initial and periodic medical examinations.
 Surveillance intervals depend on the work category:

 What Employers Recieve